11 Best Gutter Companies in

 - Steel: Steel gutters are durable and heavy, which makes them one of the more sustainable options.
 Steel can also be recycled.

 - Vinyl: Vinyl gutters are the least expensive, but they don't always hold up well in very warm climates like Great Bend's.
-Gutters made of PVC vinyl are decidedly not environmentally friendly, but uPVC (unplasticized polyvinyl chloride) contains fewer environmental toxins than many other types of gutter materials.
+PVC vinyl gutters are extremely bad for the environment, but gutters made from uPVC (unplasticized polyvinyl chloride) contain less environmental toxins than gutters made from many other types of materials.

 - Sectional Vs. Seamless Gutters: Sectional gutters are easier and cheaper to install.
 To install sectional gutters, you or your gutter professional will attach pre-cut lengths of material to your house.
 Seamless gutters are custom-built to your home and require professional installation.
 For this reason, seamless gutters are more expensive, but they are also less prone to leaks.